MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 }
 ```

-Notice the `$after` option is appended to the same URL used to query the endpoint.
-This special value internally indicates the last record on the current page.
-Using the supplied string as the value of `$after` will automatically return the next page of data.

-> [!NOTE]
-> It is possible that the underlying table data has changed between queries.
-This will not result in an error; however, it illustrates why Data API builder does not have the concept of a page number.
-Subsequent calls return the correct next page, but the page number could have changed due to data changes.
-In this way, the `nextLink` is literally the next page of _data_, not the next page _number_.
+Using the `nextLink` ensures the next set of results is returned, even if the data has changed between queries.

 ##### GraphQL pagination example

-In the example, if we issue a GraphQL query, we must include `hasNextPage` and `endCursor` to use pagination.
-The reason for this requirement is that REST endpoints determine the structure of their payloads, but the consumer's query determines the structure of GraphQL payloads.
-With or without these values, the results are still limited to the default page size.
-A query would look like this:
+For GraphQL, use the `hasNextPage` and `endCursor` fields for pagination.
+These are required to fetch the next set of results.
+Without them, the query is still limited to the default page size.

 ```GraphQL
 query {